 Before I advised that you should avoid the overtourism places and go where the locals really need your business.
 Unfortunately, even those places went a few years without any business, so they’re glad to have the travelers back.

 So…make a bold travel resolution and then act on it.

-This is not going to last, of course.
-Eventually the group bookings will return, the massive floating hotels will depart the ports again, and flights will reach their former capacity.
 Most of us in the industry are hoping we’ll return to a more sustainable vision of travel and a more enlightened way to treat the planet, but I’m not counting on it.
 Even though more people are working remotely, I don’t see longer vacations and slow travel suddenly becoming the norm.

 So here’s my specific advice: